-One of the reasons for the Alessio Di Majo’s success was hiring Riccardo Cotarella in the very beginning.
-Known as “Il Mago (the Wizard)” Riccardo is arguably Italy’s top winemaking consultant.
-Riccardo consults for 50 wineries at last count, along with his own family winery, [link id=”6339″ text=”Falesco “]in Umbria.
+One of the reasons for Alessio Di Majo’s success was hiring Riccardo Cotarella in the very beginning.
+Known as “Il Mago (the Wizard),” Riccardo is arguably Italy’s top winemaking consultant.
+Riccardo consults for 50 wineries at last count and his own family winery, Falesco in Umbria.
 Over the past two decades, his reputation has risen far outside Italy; his projects now include vineyards in France, India, Israel, and right here in the States.

-Our first review of the [link id=”2400″ text=”Ramitello “]was for the 2002 vintage.
+Our first review of the Ramitello was for the 2002 vintage.
 Can you believe we have been writing wine reviews for so long?
-For the past decade, this southern Italian blend of Montepulciano and Aglianico has been a best buy at the Wine School.
+For the past decade, this southern Italian blend of Montepulciano and Aglianico has been the best buy at the Wine School.

 Aromas of fennel and blackberry are intercut with a whiff of tobacco smoke.
 On the palate, it puts forward a decadent amount of blue and black fruits.
 Spoonfuls of silky tannins dip into a fleshy weight, like chocolate mousse.
 Sweet herbs, wet stone, and dry earth come forward in the finish.
-This is an artful wine that also manages to be a crowd pleaser.
+This is an artful wine that also manages to be a crowd-pleaser.